-Irrigation statistics for sub-national units (e.g. districts, counties, provinces, governorates, river basins), from national census surveys and from reports available at FAO, World Bank and other international organizations, are being collected on a continious basis.
+Irrigation statistics for sub-national units (e.g. districts, counties, provinces, governorates, river basins), from national census surveys and from reports available at FAO, World Bank and other international organizations, are being collected on a continuous basis.
 For most of the countries, these statistics refer to the area equipped for irrigation.
-Due to several reasons (e.g. crop rotation, water shortages, damage of infrastructure) the area actually irrigated maybe significantly lower than the area equipped for irrigation.
+Due to several reasons (e.g. crop rotation, water shortages, and damage of infrastructure) the area actually irrigated maybe significantly lower than the area equipped for irrigation.
 However, some countries only report the area that was actually irrigated in the year of the census.
-Statistics for the year closest to 2000 were used if statistics for more than one year were available.
+Statistics for the year closest to 2005 were used if statistics for more than one year were available.
 For countries, where the irrigation statistics reported by the AQUASTAT database were assumed to be more representative, the collected subnational statistics were scaled so that the sum of the irrigated area equals the area equipped for irrigation as given by AQUASTAT at the country level.

 In order to distribute irrigated area within the sub-national units, geospatial information on position and extent of irrigated areas was derived by digitizing hundreds of irrigation maps available in reports of FAO, World Bank, irrigation associations or national ministries of agriculture.
 Additionally, information from several atlases or inventories based on remote sensing available in digital format was utilized.
 For most of the countries, more than one data source was used.